microsoft/DynamicTelemetry/docs/docs/Architecture.Probes.Overview.document.md

 without any significant impact on system performance.

-Once a probe is enabled, it begins to emit data that is then egressed into the Open Telemetry workflows.
+Once a probe is enabled, it begins to emit data that is then egressed into the OpenTelemetry workflows.
 For instance, a user could turn on a uprobe to monitor the return value for a particular function.
 This data is then sent to Open Telemetry for further processing and analysis.

 The role of DynamicTelemetry in this process is to facilitate the dynamic enabling of probes and the initial extraction of data.
-Once the data is emitted to Open Telemetry, DynamicTelemetry's role ends.
-The data is then handled by the standard egressing mechanisms of Open Telemetry, which could involve various processes such as aggregation, counting, or direct emission as a log.
+Once the data is emitted to OpenTelemetry, DynamicTelemetry's role ends.
+The data is then handled by the standard egressing mechanisms of OpenTelemetry, which could involve various processes such as aggregation, counting, or direct emission as a log.

 This dynamic and on-demand use of probes makes DynamicTelemetry a powerful tool